Avalanche stability transition in interacting quasiperiodic systems: Real-space renormalization

 To conclude, we contrast the MBL stability in the two models.
 For the random model, large thermal regions can emerge and weaken the localization.
 Due to the statistical nature of these rare regions, as the system size grows, larger thermal regions also occur making the glassy behavior persist to a very large size.
 For the quasi-periodic model, instead of growing to exceptionally large size (albeit low probability), the sizes of all thermal spots mostly assume only a few values, so they either all become inactive in the MBL side or all expand in the thermal size.
 As a result, the MBL is more stable and finite-size effect is less severe.
-Our findings are consistent with the recent state-of-the-arts numerical experiments finding that the power-law decaying imbalance persists in the Anderson model for large system sizes and strong disorders \cite{Sierant2022}.
+Our findings are consistent with the recent state-of-the-arts numerical experiments finding that the power-law decaying imbalance persists in the interacting Anderson model for large system sizes and strong disorders \cite{Sierant2022}.
 This behavior does not occur in the quasi-periodic model.
-Our findings are also consistent with all large system ($L>100$) experimental observations of MBL being limited only to quasiperiodic atomic chains.